zhaoou/notes/spring_review_answers.md

 * What is servlet?

-Is a small programm running in the web container
+Is a small program running in a web container

 * What 2 main abstractions are used with servlet?